masupert/BeyondTheTorchlight/Combat.md

 # Squads (Detachment)
 Enemies and players may group up together in three or more to act as a detachment.
-- attacks against detachments by a single player are impaired
+- Attacks against detachments by a single player are impaired
 - Attacks by attachments against a single player are enhanced.
 - When attacking as a squad, all attackers roll their damage dice and you take the highest damage roll only to apply it.